 This interesting little engine, made by Tony Wright, probably to his own design, he calls a Dairy Engine.
 It is a small portable engine, presumably of a type used on dairy farms.

-The 4 wheel unpowered chassis is mild steel (I will probably paint it at some time).
+The 4 wheel unpowered chassis is mild steel.
 The front wheels are steerable and fitted with an A frame for towing.
 Mounted on the chassis are the vertical boiler and the engine frame.
 The simple vertical boiler is copper, 54mm diameter x approx 60mm high.
 It has a single flue and a safety valve.
 There is no water level indication, superheat or regulator.
 It is fired by a simple solid fuel tablet tray and is hard soldered.

 Steam is fed directly to the back of the engine port face, which is fixed to a bent steel frame.
 The cylinder is a single acting oscillating cylinder, 7.5mm bore x 17mm stroke, connected to a disk crank.
 The crankshaft is mounted in brass bearings in the frame.
 On the other end of the crankshaft is a 31mm diameter solid brass flywheel.
 Exhaust is fed into the base of the chimney.

 The engine was received new having been made to order.
-The steel chassis is already showing signs of surface rust so I shall probably paint it at some time.
+The steel chassis was already showing signs of surface rust so I have painted this and some other steel parts.